Cardfight!! Vanguard G: Antagonists

 A popular card-fighter due to her strength and beauty, Rin is an arrogant, selfish, and sadistic fighter who uses psychological attacks to enrage or frighten her opponents.
 She bears a grudge against Mamoru due to a past incident and takes her hatred out on Tokoha.
 Rin defeated Tokoha at the regional tournament but lost to her at the special match afterwards, causing Rin to quit the team.
-Rin uses an Angel Feather deck.
+Rin uses an Angel Feather deck, with Gavrail as her main theme.